General information

 Cosmetics (unused) – Charity accepting unused make up

-Cosmetics (used) – Boots Richmond and Superdrug Teddington or Whitton have a recycling bin for things like toothpaste tubes and lip stick tubes and Tesco Twickenham has a Maybelline recycling bin which accepts all brands.
+Cosmetics (used) – Boots in Richmond & Kew Retail Park, Sainsburys St Clares in Hampton, and Superdrug Teddington or Whitton have a recycling bin for things like toothpaste tubes and lip stick tubes and Tesco Twickenham has a Maybelline recycling bin which accepts all brands.

 Electricals